JeremyRand/namecoin.org/docs/faq/index.md

 Yes, you need TLS (or some other transport security layer, e.g. SSH) in order to avoid vulnerability to eavesdropping and man-in-the-middle (MITM) attacks; Namecoin doesn't magically remove this requirement.
 The only protection that Namecoin grants you is that if you use TLS, and the certificate doesn't match the blockchain, you will get a certificate warning (even if a public CA is participating in the attack).
 If you do not use TLS, or bypass a certificate warning, Namecoin cannot protect you.

+### Do I need to use TLS with a .bit domain that points to a Tor onion service or I2P eepsite?

+Yes.
+There are a variety of scenarios where TLS is still important for Tor and I2P services:

+1. The application and the Tor daemon may be in different, mutually sandboxed trust domains:
+    a.
+In Whonix, a compromised Gateway could eavesdrop or MITM traffic; TLS prevents this (since the attacker would also have to compromise the Workstation, which is isolated by the hypervisor).
+    b.
+In Android, a compromised Orbot could eavesdrop or MITM traffic; TLS prevents this (since the attacker would also have to compromise the app, which is isolated by Android's app isolation).
+    c.
+In Debian, a compromised system Tor daemon could eavesdrop or MITM traffic; TLS prevents this (since the attacker would also have to compromise the primary user account, which is isolated by Tor running as a sandboxed service).
+2. The application and the Tor daemon may be connected via an insecure network path:
+    a.
+Many large onion services that are also available over clearnet run their HTTP daemons and their Tor daemons on separate cloud machines on different IP's; TLS prevents a compromised network path from eavesdropping or MITMing traffic.
+    b.
+Some users connect to a Tor daemon that's running on a WiFi router or an SBC; TLS prevents an attacker on the same WiFi network from eavesdropping or MITMing traffic.
+3. The Tor daemon may be operated by a third party:
+    a.
+For Tor2Web inproxy environments, a malicious Tor2Web operator could eavesdrop or MITM traffic; TLS prevents this (reducing the risk to a deanonymization hazard).
+    b.
+For [StormyCloud's I2P to onion exit](https://www.stormycloud.org/i2p/), StormyCloud could eavesdrop or MITM traffic; TLS prevents this (making such usage reasonably safe, even against deanonymization if you're comfortable with I2P's threat model for anonymity).
+4. TLS has some security features that onion services don't have:
+    a.
+TLS supports ML-KEM (post-quantum key agreement) [since 2024 October](https://www.firefox.com/en-US/firefox/132.0/releasenotes/?redirect_source=mozilla-org); onion services still do not support end-to-end post-quantum key agreement (though they do support *link-layer* ML-KEM [since 2025 June](https://forum.torproject.org/t/stable-release-0-4-8-17/19681), which is a different thing).
+TLS therefore provides additional security against "store now, decrypt later" quantum attacks.
+    b.
+TLS supports ML-DSA (post-quantum certificates) [since 2026 February](https://www.redhat.com/en/blog/whats-new-post-quantum-cryptography-rhel-101); onion services and I2P services still do not support ML-DSA.
+TLS therefore provides additional security against MITM quantum attacks.
+    c.
+TLS supports client authentication; onion services do not (though they do support client *authorization*, which is a different thing).
+TLS therefore provides additional security if the client needs to authenticate to the server.
+5. TLS provides defense in depth in case of a vulnerability in Tor or I2P.
+For example, onion services with TLS were immune to this Tor bug from 2026 June: [race condition lets rendezvous point mitm onion service](https://gitlab.torproject.org/tpo/core/tor/-/work_items/41297).
+6. Many applications expect TLS (for example, web browsers restrict features such as microphone and camera when not running over TLS).
+Patching them to not require TLS when running over an onion service or eepsite introduces complexity in security-critical code paths (especially in the case of the `.bit` eTLD, whose status as clearnet or onion/eepsite is not obvious without querying the Namecoin blockchain); always using TLS avoids the need to patch applications.

+Even if some of these scenarios do not apply to *your endpoint*, you probably have no way to know whether they apply to *the other endpoint* (e.g. even if you don't run Whonix on your web server, some of your website's users might).
+Therefore, it is best to assume that TLS benefits you.

+Some caveats might apply to TLS's benefits:

+1. A TLS stack might expose the application to additional attack surface, e.g. Heartbleed.
+Typically the right way to mitigate this is to write applications in a memory-safe language.
+(This caveat doesn't apply to applications that already use TLS for clearnet traffic, e.g. web browsers.)
+2. The TLS protocol handshake might expose the application to fingerprinting.
+In many cases, such as web browsers, different applications can already be fingerprinted in other ways.
+(This caveat doesn't apply to protocols that only have one client implementation and one server implementation.)

 ### Do I have to pay renewal fees?

 Other than the standard transaction fee, not at the moment.
 This might change in the future, to improve economic incentives.